PEDIGREE İN

 What causes seizures?

 Epilepsy is one cause of seizures.
 It's genetic in certain breeds, including Beagles, Shepherds, Boxers, Cocker Spaniels, Poodles, St. Bernards, and Springer Spaniels.
-Epilepsy is described as recurring seizures from an electrical 'short circuit' in the brain.
+Epilepsy is described as recurring seizures from an electrical "short circuit" in the brain.
 The cause is unknown.

 There is no specific test for epilepsy in dogs.
 This condition is diagnosed by ruling out other causes of seizures.
 In general, lab tests and x-rays will be normal.
 Sometimes a spinal tap and MRI will be performed, and these may also be normal.